bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

     * tips

 # Annotation todos
-Move global annotation api to admin folder.
+Put global annotations and other admin values including todos in a single admin object at the album top level.
 Fix carousel annotation not hiding upon ear click (might need to reconsider making 0 the default, maybe pass -1 to api, then api passes null to component)
 Pass annotations externally instead of through finalSongs Make dot keys bit numbers